What to Do in Murchison, the Middle of Everywhere

 Just a short drive from Murchison is New Zealand’s longest swing bridge!
 Crossing the mighty Buller River, the swing bridge leads to an attraction park where you can pan for gold, learn about the gold mining heritage of the area and do a giant zipline!
 Crossing the bridge requires a small fee.

-Location: Upper Buller Gorge, State Highway 6, 15km west of Murchison.
+Location: Upper Buller Gorge, State Highway 6, 15km (9 miles) west of Murchison.